system76/docs/content/wireless.md

 ### Power Management

-Another way to help with Wi-Fi issues is to turn off Wi-Fi power management by adding a NetworkManager configuration, then reboot your computer:
+Another way to help with Wi-Fi issues is to turn off Wi-Fi power management.
+This can be done by adding the appropriate NetworkManager configuration using the following command, then rebooting your computer:

 ```bash
 echo -e "[connection]\nwifi.powersave = 2" | sudo tee /etc/NetworkManager/conf.d/default-wifi-powersave-off.conf